Rishal92/rv92-otp-rest-service/README.md

 ## Acknowledgments

-The inspiration came from having to integrate with a OTP Service provider and I though...
+The inspiration came from having to integrate with a OTP Service provider and I thought...
 "Hey how hard could it be?".
 A lot more can be added to this solution to make it a functional product with OTP expires and better auditing but this is where I started.